-- Voter Registration System: Top-Down - Voting Type: Paper Ballots; DREs with VVPAT; DREs without VVPAT - CISA Cybersecurity Services for Elections at the state level:
+- Voter Registration System: Top-Down - Voting Type: Paper Ballots; DREs with VVPAT; DREs without VVPAT - CISA Cybersecurity Services for Elections at the state level: - (b) (3) (B) - CISA Cybersecurity Services for Elections at the local level:

 - DHS Sponsored Security Clearances:

+- (b) (7)(E)

-- Albert Sensor: Yes (b)(3):6 USC 1540(d)(3)(A) (b)(3):6 USC 1540(d)(3)(A)
+- Albert Sensor: Yes. (b) (3) (B)

+(b) (3) (B)

 - County-level Information: 64% of locals are members of EI-ISAC.

 - Polling Hours: 7:00am-7:00pm (CT)

-- Official Election Website:
+- Official Election Website: https://sos.ks.gov/elections/elections.html

-https://sos.ks.gov/elections/elections.html

 - Voter Registration: Kansas has a top-down voter registration system, meaning the state controls the input and management of the statewide voter registration database.
 From a risk perspective, this presents a single target which, if affected by an incident, could disrupt the voting process for a number of voters.
 Conversely, this model also offers some risk management advantages since states following the top-down model tend to have stronger cybersecurity postures than bottom-up states, based on availability of resources.
 Kansas allows voter registration applications to be submitted online, by mail, or in-person.
-Residents may register online using a valid Kansas driver's license or non-driver's identification must use a paper application to register to vote.
+Residents may register online using a valid Kansas driver's license or non-driver's identification card.
+Residents without a valid driver's license or non-driver's identification to register to vote.
 The regular voter registration deadline is October 13, 2020.
 Voter registration forms submitted by mail must be returned to the county election office and postmarked on or before October 13, 2020.
 Kansas does not allow Election Day voter registration. - Vote Casting: Kansas uses paper ballots; DREs with VVPAT; and DREs without VVPAT.
 Vote casting without VVPAT is higher risk due to the lack of software independence through a paper backup.
 On